napari-process-points-and-surfaces

 Surface measurements and annotations¶

-you can derived quantiative measurements of
+you can derive quantiative measurements of

 the vertices in a given surface layer.